axelvaindal/meteor-event/README.md

 ## AUTHORS

-Yggdrasill is maintained by M4dNation Company.
+meteor-event is maintained by M4dNation Company.

 Contributors are : M4dNation teammates and others.